charmbracelet/glow/styles/README.md

 ## item

-The `item` element defines an item in lists.
+The `item` element represents an item in lists.

 ### Attributes